juha-h/baresip-studio/README.md

 Video calling is possible only on devices that include Camera2 API at hardware support level LEVEL 3.

-Ready to be installed baresip+ app is available from <a href="https://f-droid.org/en/packages/com.tutpro.baresip.plus">F-Droid</a>.
+Ready to be installed baresip+ app is available from <a href="https://f-droid.org/en/packages/com.tutpro.baresip.plus">F-Droid</a> and from <a href="https://github.com/juha-h/baresip-studio/releases">GitHub</a>.

 Copyright (c) 2020 TutPro Inc. Distributed under GNU GPL license.